Aggregate Functions

 ]

-MEAN( [ ALL | DISTINCT ] expression)
+MEAN( [ ALL | DISTINCT ] expression

 Alias for AVG().

-MEDIAN( [ ALL | DISTINCT ] expression)
+MEDIAN( [ ALL | DISTINCT ] expression

 Return Value

-With the ALL quantifier, or no quantifier, returns the median of all the number values in the group.
 If there is an even number of number values, returns the mean of the median two values.

-With the DISTINCT quantifier, returns the median of all the distinct number values in the group.
 If there is an even number of distinct number values, returns the mean of the median two values.

 Returns NULL if there are no number values in the group.